-Special attention must be given to the mechanical design, since components, like bearings (for example angular contact) may be designed according to the direction of rotation.
+Special attention must be given to the mechanical design, since components, like bearings may be designed according to the direction of rotation.

-Direction of rotation must indicated on fan equipment and there can be noted also when equipment is
+Direction of rotation must indicated on fan equipment and there can be noted also when equipment is designed for only one direction of rotation.

-- designed for only one direction of rotation. - Motor cooling must be according to table 2 (page 13) regardless the direction of rotation.
+Motor cooling must be according to table 2 (page 13) regardless the direction of rotation.